thegreatbey/smartsh/README.md

 ## How it works

-1. Detects your current shell **and** (for PowerShell) its version.
+1. Detects your current shell and (for PowerShell) its version.
+2. For PowerShell, translates common Unix commands (rm, mkdir, ls) to PowerShell equivalents.
-2. If the shell natively supports `&&` / `||` (Bash, CMD, PowerShell 7+), the command is run unchanged.
+3. If the shell natively supports && / || (Bash, CMD, PowerShell 7+), the command is run unchanged.
-3. For legacy PowerShell (<7) the tool rewrites the command into an equivalent script that uses `$?` checks to faithfully emulate conditional execution.
+4. For legacy PowerShell (<7) the tool rewrites the command into an equivalent script that uses $? checks to faithfully emulate conditional execution.
-4. Executes the (possibly-translated) command, forwarding stdin/stdout/stderr and the exit code.
+5. Executes the (possibly-translated) command, forwarding stdin/stdout/stderr and the exit code.

 ## Example on legacy PowerShell (<7)